 If a low megohm value exists, two alternative methods can be used to remedy the situation.
 The best method is to remove all terminal hardware including thermostat if provided, and bake out the heater at no higher than 250°F (120°C) overnight or until an acceptable reading is reached.
 The second method is to energize the unit at low voltage in air until the megohm is at an acceptable reading.
-Care should be taken to prevent the heater sheath from exceeding 750°F (398°C) for Incoloy® and Stainless Steel elements.
+Care should be taken to prevent the heater sheath from exceeding 750°F (398°C) for Incoloy® and steel elements and 400°F (204°C) for copper elements.